 Entamoeba histolytica is an enteric protozoan parasite with worldwide distribution.
 It is responsible for amoebic dysentery (bloody diarrhea) and invasive extraintestinal amebiasis (such as liver abscess, peritonitis, and pleuropulmonary abscess).
 Other species of Entamoeba; Entamoeba hartmanii, Entamoeba coli, and Entamoeba dispar do not cause diseases but their trophozoite is difficult to distinguish from those of E.histolytica by light microscopy.

-As this protozoan parasite lyse the cells of intestinal tract; there will be bleeding; so the stool contains blood and mucus (Amoebic dysentry).
+As this protozoan parasite lyse the cells of the intestinal tract; there will be bleeding; so the stool contains blood and mucus (amoebic dysentry).

-Infective form: Mature quadrinucleate cyst; it is spherical in shape with refractile wall (Note: Giardia lamblia cyst also has four nuclei, but the cyst is oval in shape).
+Infective form: Mature quadrinucleate cyst; it is spherical in shape with a refractile wall

 Habitat: Trophozoites of E. histolytica live in the mucosal and submucosal layers of the large intestine of man.
-Life cycle of Entamoeba histolytica has two stage: motile trophozoite and non-motile cyst.
-Trophozoites are found in intestinal lesions, extra-intestinal lesions and diarrheal stools where as cyst predominate in non-diarrheal stools.
+Life cycle of Entamoeba histolytica has two-stage: motile trophozoite and non-motile cyst.
+Trophozoites are found in intestinal lesions, extra-intestinal lesions, and diarrheal stools whereas cyst predominates in non-diarrheal stools.

 Life cycle of Entamoeba histolytica

-- When they cyst of E.histolytica reaches caecum or lower part of ileum excystation occurs and an amoeba with four nuclei emerges and that divides by binary fission to form eight trophozoites.
+- When the cyst of E.histolytica reaches caecum or lower part of ileum excystation occurs and an amoeba with four nuclei emerges and that divides by binary fission to form eight trophozoites.

-- Trophozoites grow and multiply by binary fission in large intestine (Trophozoite phase of life cycle is responsible for producing characteristics lesion of amoebiasis).
+- Trophozoites grow and multiply by binary fission in the large intestine (Trophozoite phase of the life cycle is responsible for producing characteristics lesion of amoebiasis).

-- Certain number of trophozoites are discharged in to the lumen of the bowel and are transformed into cystic forms.
+- Certain numbers of trophozoites are discharged into the lumen of the bowel and are transformed into cystic forms.

 Note: Because of the protection conferred by their walls, the cysts can survive days to weeks in the external environment.
 Cysts are not highly resistant and are readily killed by boiling.
 But they are resistant to chlorination or can be removed by filtration.
 Trophozoites can also be passed in diarrheal stools, but are rapidly destroyed once outside the body.